 the Access to the dataset (licenses, rights, fees, and constraints);

 the Extent of the dataset, either spatial one (CRS, map extent, altitudes) or temporal;

 the Contact of the owner(s) of the dataset;

 the Links to ancillary resources and related information;

 A summary of the filled information is provided in the Validation tab and helps you identify potential issues related to the form.
 You can then either fix them or ignore them.

 Metadata are currently saved in the project file.
-It can also be saved as an
+They can also be saved in a

 database for remote layers (e.g. PostGIS).